textproduct: Pueblo

 KEY MESSAGES

-- A drying trend with above normal temperatures for the weekend into early next week.
+- Seasonable temperatures through the weekend and into next week.

 PUB WATCHES/WARNINGS/ADVISORIES